The Celebrate Blog

 Lifestyle

 Patients who choose to have bariatric surgery have an increased risk of developing certain vitamin and mineral deficiencies, including calcium.
-Calcium's Role Calcium is an essential element for human life.
+Calcium is an essential element for human life.
 It is the most abundant mineral in the human body and 99% of your body's calcium is found in your teeth and bones.
 The remaining 1% of calcium in the body is found in blood, nerve cells, and body tissue.
 In addition to the commonly known role calcium plays in healthy teeth and bones, it is also essential for growth, maintenance, and reproduction.
 It also plays a role in blood clotting, muscle contraction, hormone secretion, and the expansion and contraction of your blood vessels.
 Not getting enough calcium can contribute to poor bone health and other long-term consequences.
 It is important to note that the body tightly regulates serum calcium.
 Serum levels of calcium do not change in regards to dietary intake of calcium.
-This means the body uses bone as a reservoir for and as a source of...
+This means the body uses bone as a reservoir for and as a source of calcium in order...

 Food Intolerances - Which Foods to Avoid After Gastric Sleeve or Gastric Bypass Bariatric Surgery